guepardito/Assembly-RiskV-automated-files/README.md

 # Assembly-RiskV-automated-files
-Python scripts to create files of riskV
+Python scripts to create files of assembly riskV